-For trainees/prov-reg who are aware of any illness/personal issue that could affect their performance in the assessment, the GPhC stress the importance of only sitting if fit to do so.
+For trainees who are aware of any illness/personal issue that could affect their performance in the assessment, the GPhC stress the importance of only sitting if fit to do so.
 Being ‘fit to sit’ means that you do not know of any reason why your performance would be adversely affected on the day of the assessment.

 They stress if you are aware of anything that might affect your performance on the day, you should not sit the assessment – even if it is a difficult decision to make.

 You are eligible to withdraw from a sitting at any time up until the assessment begins.
 Once you have decided to withdraw, you will not be able to attempt the assessment.
 The final point at which you are able to withdraw from the sitting will be made clear to you.
 By continuing with the sitting after this point, you have declared yourself ‘fit to sit’

-If you decide to withdraw, you must complete a withdrawal form to notify the GPhC within five working days after the sitting.
+If you decide to withdraw, you must complete a withdrawal form to notify the GPhC by 5pm on Thursday 10 November.
 If you do not, this could lead to you forfeiting one of your attempts at the registration assessment.
 The deadline to withdraw is 4 July 2023.

 Your wellbeing is important.
 Set yourself realistic goals and don’t forget you will still need time to eat, sleep and socialise.
 Make sure that you take regular breaks from studying and have a selection of healthy snacks and drinks on hand to keep your energy levels topped up.
 Think fruit, dried nuts and water rather than crisps, cake and too much caffeine.
 Physical exercise provides relief from stress, so setting aside some time for regular exercise makes sense.
 Make sure that your study plan allows you time to go for a walk or a run, do some yoga or take a swim.
 If you exercise you will enjoy a better night’s sleep and will wake feeling refreshed and ready for the day.